maks/dart_midi/README.md

-A midi binding to ALSA midi using FFI
+A Dart Midi binding to ALSA midi using FFI

+## Acknowledgements

+The code is a port to pure Dart (removing Flutter dependencies) of work by Morten Boye Mortensen in the [Flutter midi plugin Linux platform](https://github.com/InvisibleWrench/flutter_midi_command_linux).

 ## Features and bugs